ZenithResearch/TechnicalAssessment2023/Task1/README.md

 This project includes a Dockerfile for containerization.
 To build and run the Docker image:

-1. Build the Docker image: `docker build -t discord-plugin .`
+1. Build the Docker image: `docker compose up -d --build .`
-2. Run the Docker container: `docker run -d discord-plugin`
+2. Run the Docker container: `docker compose up`

 Note that you will still need to create a config.js file and add it to the Docker image using the `-v` flag or another method.